we speak your language!”

 The material on this website is provided for educational purposes, and is not to be used for medical advice, diagnosis or treatment.

-Kat Khadija Leverette is a licensed esthetician, acne specialist and ethnic skin care expert at Clinically Clear Skin Rehab Center in San Leandro, California.
-She specializes in results-oriented clinical skin care including acne, hyperpigmentation ethnic and black skin care, and trouble-shooting troubled skin.
+Kat Khadija Leverette is a licensed esthetician, acne specialist and ethnic skin care expert at Clinically Clear in San Leandro, California.
+She specializes in results-oriented clinical skin care including acne, hyperpigmentation, skin of color, and trouble-shooting troubled skin.